Sri Aurobindo: Early life

-Aurobindo Ghose was born in Calcutta (now Kolkata), Bengal Presidency, India on 15 August 1872 in a Bengali family that was associated with the village of Konnagar in the Hooghly district of present-day West Bengal.
-His father, Krishna Dhun Ghose, was then assistant surgeon of Rangpur in Bengal and later civil surgeon of Khulna, and a former member of the Brahmo Samaj religious reform movement who had become enamoured with the then-new idea of evolution while pursuing medical studies in Edinburgh.
-His mother Swarnalata Devi's father Shri Rajnarayan Bose was a leading figure in the Samaj.
-She had been sent to the more salubrious surroundings of Calcutta for Aurobindo's birth.
+Aurobindo Ghose was born in Calcutta (now Kolkata), Bengal Presidency, India on 15 August 1872 in a Bengali Kayastha family that was associated with the town of Konnagar in the Hooghly district of present-day West Bengal.
+His father, Krishna Dhun Ghose, was an assistant surgeon in Rangpur and later a civil surgeon in Khulna.
+A former member of the Brahmo Samaj, he became fascinated with the new theory of evolution while studying medicine in Edinburgh.
+His mother Swarnalata Devi's father, Rajnarayan Bose, was a leading figure in the Brahmo Samaj.
+Swarnalata Devi was sent to Calcutta for Aurobindo's birth for its healthier environment.
 Aurobindo had two elder siblings, Benoybhusan and Manmohan, a younger sister, Sarojini, and a younger brother, Barindra Kumar (also referred to as Barin).

-Young Aurobindo was brought up speaking English, but used Hindustani to communicate with servants.
-Although his family were Bengali, his father believed British culture to be superior.
+Aurobindo spoke English but used Hindustani to communicate with servants.
+Although his family was Bengali, his father believed British culture to be superior.
 He and his two elder siblings were sent to the English-speaking Loreto House boarding school in Darjeeling, in part to improve their language skills and in part to distance them from their mother, who had developed a mental illness soon after the birth of her first child.
-Darjeeling was a centre of Anglo-Indians in India and the school was run by Irish nuns, through which the boys would have been exposed to Christian religious teachings and symbolism.
+Darjeeling was a centre of Anglo-Indians in India, and the school was run by Irish nuns, through which the boys would have been exposed to Christian religious teachings and symbolism.